 In NSW all plants are regulated with a general biosecurity duty to prevent, eliminate or minimise any biosecurity risk they may pose.
 Any person who deals with any plant, who knows (or ought to know) of any biosecurity risk, has a duty to ensure the risk is prevented, eliminated or minimised, so far as is reasonably practicable.

 For an up to date list of plants that are priority weeds in the Strathfield local government area, visit the NSW WeedWise website and view priority weeds for the region of Greater Sydney.
+Alternatively, visit Sydney Weeds Network – Weeds of Sydney for weeds information in other languages including Chinese, Indian and Korean.

 Currently there are no Local Priority Weeds declared for Strathfield local government area.